ongres/stackgres/doc/content/en/07-stackgres-web-api/01-error-types/_index.md

 In order to create the cluster successfully, a postgres configuration with the name "postgresconf" must exists in the same namespace of the cluster that is being created.

-The same principle applies for the properties: connectionPoolingConfig, sgInstanceProfile, backupConfig.
+The same principle applies for the properties: sgPoolingConfig, sgInstanceProfile, sgBackupConfig.

 ## Default configuration